rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

 ### Introduction

+Cloud Orchestration users can implement Swift signal resources that will help determine the status of user data scripts.
+For example, implementing the following Swift signal resources will add functionality that indicates whether a user data script completed, and if so, whether it has succeeded or failed.

 The `OS::Heat::SwiftSignal` resource can be used to coordinate resource creation with signals coming from sources that are external or internal to the stack.
 This resource is often used in conjunction with the
 `OS::Heat::SwiftSignalHandle` resource.